 In Wellington, how long an exterior paint will last depends on a number of factors:

-- Amount of sun—paint on the north side of a house will usually not last as long as paint on the other sides of the house because the north is exposed to more ultraviolet light.
+- Amount of sun—paint on the north side of a house will usually not last as long as the paint on the other sides of the house because the north is exposed to more ultraviolet light.

 - Exposure to the elements—due to Wellington’s unique geography our homes are often exposed to harsh elements such as sand, wind and rain.